agilexrm-docs/docs/guides/common/GroupContainer.md

 The Group Container allows us to build a certain set of controls inside a same group container, for functional and / or decorative purposes.
-We can group different kinds of controls (textboxes, combos, calendars, etc…) inside this container, and we also can validate all these inner elements as a whole or toggle its visibility through the container properties.
+We can group different kinds of controls (textboxes, combos, calendars, etc.) inside this container, and we also can validate all these inner elements as a whole or toggle its visibility through the container properties.